-Recruiting Your Senator(s) to Join the Caucus
+Recruiting Your Senator(s) to Join the Senate Bipartisan Small Brewers Caucus

-The Brewers Association strongly believes that every brewery member should contact their U.S. Senators and ask them to join the ranks of the Senate Small Brewers Caucus.
+The Brewers Association strongly believes that every brewery member should contact their U.S. Senators and ask them to join the Senate Bipartisan Small Brewers Caucus.
 As part of the Caucus, your Senators will be aware of, and educated about, the issues of importance to small brewers and will ensure that we have the strongest voice possible speaking on our behalf as federal officials consider action on excise taxes, labeling, food safety and any other issue coming before Congress that affects the small brewing community.

 Contact information for your Senators can be found on the U.S. Senate home page using the “Find Your Senators” search function in the upper right hand corner.
 Once you’ve found the contact information for the Washington, D.C. office, please call, email and fax a request on your brewery’s letterhead that they become a part of the Senate Small Brewers Caucus.

-Check the Caucus roster to determine if your Senators are already members.
+Check the Caucus member roster to determine if your Senators are already members.
 If they are, please send a quick thank you for their membership.

 Following is a sample letter you can use to recruit your Senators to the Caucus.